Planning & Organising Removals To Spain

 Most vans popular with DIY removers weigh around 2300 to 2400 kg without any load.
 Add to this a tank of fuel at 90 kg, a spare wheel, a couple of passengers, personal luggage, and your available payload will be around 1000kg.
 It will be even less with Luton type vans.

-UK traffic police has intensified van checks recently.
+UK traffic police have intensified van checks recently.
 If caught, you will have to offload excess weight and hire somebody to come and pick it up.
 You’ll also be fined.

 Many ports in Spain and France are installing weigh bridges, so it’s quite probable your van will be weighed before you board the ferry or train.
 They fine quite heavily for overloading.